trythaihong/trythaihong/README.md

 # Hi there 👋, I'm Hong

-I'm a passionate **Full-Stack Web Developer** from Cambodia, building modern, efficient, and scalable web applications.
+I'm a passionate ** Web Developer** from Cambodia, building modern, efficient, and scalable web applications.
 I love working with **Laravel, PHP, React, MongoDB, MySQL**, and more.

 ---